Astroparticle and particle physics at ultra-high energy: results from the Pierre Auger Observatory: Experimental results

 At higher energies, intermediate scale anisotropies can be searched for, as Galactic and extra-galactic deflections of UHECR are expected to be small enough for point sources to be visible as warm/hot spots.
 The largest available set of events at such energies was obtained thanks to an integrated exposure of $122,000$ \exprange.
 Evidence of a deviation from isotropy has been found by correlating the arrival directions of UHECRs with the direction of starburst galaxies and active galactic nuclei (AGN) above $\sim 40 \times 10^{18}$~eV, at $4.2 \sigma$ and $3.3 \sigma$ significance level respectively \cite{ISA2022}.
-This result has been derived accounting for the attenuation of the UHECR nuclei, which mixture was inferred from lower energy observations.
-The observed correlation does not allow us to disentangle the different classes of objects yet; it could furthermore be altered by the effects of Galactic and extra-Galactic magnetic fields. \\ The overall fluxes in the two energy bins are shown in Fig.\ref{fig:anis}.
+This result has been derived accounting for the attenuation of the UHECR nuclei, assuming a mixed mass composition as inferred from lower energy observations.
+The observed correlation does not allow us to disentangle different classes of objects yet; it could furthermore be altered by the effects of Galactic and extra-Galactic magnetic fields.
+The overall fluxes in the two energy bins are shown in Fig.\ref{fig:anis}.

 A joint collaboration between the Pierre Auger Observatory and the Telescope Array (TA), a hybrid experiment operating since 2008 in the Northern hemisphere and covering an area of $700$~km$^2$, allows us to explore possible deviations from isotropy over the full sky.
-The search for large scale anisotropies confirmed the Auger-only results, reducing the uncertainties on the North-South components of the dipole and quadrupole components \cite{lsaPAOTA22}.
+The search for large scale anisotropies over the full sky confirmed the Auger results described above, with reduced systematic uncertainties \cite{lsaPAOTA22}.
 Studies on intermediate scale anisotropies found excesses lying along the Supergalactic Plane; $11.8\%^{+5.0\%}_{-3.1\%}$ of the events show a correlation with the position of nearby starburst galaxies on a $15^{\circ}$ angular scale, with a post-trial significance of $4.2 \sigma$ \cite{isaPAOTA22}.